Menu

 Thomas E. Patterson Best Dissertation Award

 The Thomas E. Patterson Best Dissertation Award recognizes the best dissertation completed in the field of political communication in the previous year.
 Nominations for the award should be made by the adviser of the dissertation or by a faculty member from the department in which the dissertation was completed.
 Nomination letters should explain the central argument advanced by the dissertation and specify its original contribution to the field.
 Letters should be no more than one page in length.
-Eligible dissertations must have been defended successfully in the calendar year preceding the award (e.g., candidates whose degrees were awarded in 2023 will be eligible for the 2024 dissertation award).
+Eligible dissertations must have been defended successfully in the calendar year preceding the award (e.g., candidates whose degrees were awarded in 2025 will be eligible for the 2026 dissertation award).
 The nominating letter and digital copies of the dissertation, abstract of the dissertation (500 words or less), and the nominee’s curriculum vita (with current address) should be sent to the chair of the dissertation award committee.
-Deadline for nominations: March 1, 2024
+The same dissertation may not be nominated in successive years.
+Deadline for nominations: March 1, 2026

 Award Committee